 Due to the current health crisis, burial will be private.
 A Memorial Mass in New York City and Boston will be scheduled when appropriate.
 More information and photos can be found at Paulist.org or #PaulistFathers.
 Contributions in memory of Fr.
 Baer can be made to The Paulist Fathers, 405 West 59th Street, New York NY 10019 or online at Paulist.org.

-To plant a tree in memory of Rev. Robert Baer, please visit our tribute store.
+To send flowers to Rev. Robert Baer's family, please visit our floral store.